Subito-it/Mendoza/README.md

 # 🍷 Mendoza

 Mendoza allows to parallelize Apple's UI Tests over multiple physical machines.
-While Xcode recently introduced parallelization it is limited to a single local machine requiring top-notch hardware to run tests on several simulators at once.
+While Xcode recently introduced parallelization it is limited to a single local machine requiring top-notch hardware to run tests on several instances at once.
+Both macOS and iOS projects are supported.

 Mendoza is designed to parallelize tests on an unlimited number of different machines offering a scalable solution to reduce UI Testing's execution times.
 There are no particular contraints on the hardware that can be used, as an example we use rather oldish 2013 i5 MacBooks.